Things I Know to Be True: Plot

-Another sub-plot is that Fran had been saving around $250,000 as a get-out fund for her relationship with Bob, stating that it is "hard to love someone for 30 years straight."
-She admits to Bob that she once thought of running away - like Pip had just done - but stayed together for the sake of their children.
+Fran had been saving around $250,000 as a get-out fund for her relationship with Bob, stating that it is "hard to love someone for 30 years straight."
+She admits to Bob that she once thought of running away - as Pip had just done - but stayed together for the sake of their children.
 Fran then says that she now saves it for them to treat themselves.
 She asks Bob where he'd most like to go and he replies Kruger National Park.
 To his surprise, she agrees to go, yet they never do.

 The final sub-plot of this play is centered around the younger son, Ben, and his father, Bob.
 Bob finds a European car parked outside; it turns out to be Ben's and Bob wants to know how he found the money, with Ben answering that he worked hard for it.
-This appears to be insignificant, until later in the play Ben returns home, sweating and speaking quickly.
-Rosie is the only person indoors at the time and she realises quickly that Ben had been taking drugs.
-Bob and Fran then enter, now even more curious about his money situation.
-Bob asks Ben what drugs he'd taken, to which Ben replies, "It'd be easier to ask which ones I haven't."
-Bob then snaps, shouting and swearing at Ben - it is at this moment that Ben reveals that he had been skimming, and that's where he'd retrieved the money for the drugs and flashy car.
+This appears to be insignificant, until later in the play Ben returns home, and reveals that he had been skimming, and that's where he'd received the money for the drugs and flashy car.

 As all this is happening, however, tragedy strikes.
 It is revealed that Fran had been involved in a car crash and was pronounced dead on arrival.
 She passes away without reconciling with Mia, emotionally connecting with Pip in person, forgiving Ben and taking Bob to South Africa.
 The children return to Adelaide to meet Bob and Rosie for Fran's funeral.